PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/subsystems_tab.md

 * **Dark orange:** Three or more genes with the specific functional role

 ### Features and Functionality

-•	Functional roles needed for an “active” subsystem are listed along the Y (vertical) axis.
+* Functional roles needed for an “active” subsystem are listed along the Y (vertical) axis.
 Note that not all functional roles are always needed for a functional variant of a subsystem.
 Depending on a given genome one specific functional role or another can be present (non orthologous gene displacement).
 Also some subsystems are collections of similar functional roles for the purpose of disambiguation of paralogous genes.
-The corresponding Genomes are listed along the X (horizontal) axis.
+* The corresponding Genomes are listed along the X (horizontal) axis.
 The scale of these rows and columns may be controlled by sliding the x and/or y slidebars located at the axis intersection in the upper left corner of the Heatmap.
 The "Flip Axis" button at the top left of the heatmap will swap the positions (horizontal or vertical) of the Genomes and EC Numbers.
-•	Each individual column or row within the Heatmap may be clicked and dragged to any specified position.
+* Each individual column or row within the Heatmap may be clicked and dragged to any specified position.
-•	The following options may be accessed from a pop-up widow by clicking on any individual colored cell, any EC label, or any Genome label within the Heatmap.
-The same information can be collected for a whole region of interest within the Heatmap by clicking and dragging to select a group of cells. o	Download Heatmap Data: Shows the count of representative features from each genome assigned to each EC Number in either a text or excel file.
-Note: Clicking this button from an EC label will produce a file with the count for each genome assigned to that EC number, while clicking on this button from a Genome label will produce a file with the count for that particular genome in every EC number associated for this selected pathway. o	Download Proteins: Downloads the set of PATRIC features associated with the chosen proteins.
-Download available as csv, txt, or Excel file. o	Show Proteins: Open a feature list table in PATRIC containing the features associated with the chosen proteins.
-This view contains the same information as any feature list in PATRIC: Genome Name, Genome ID, RefSeq Locus Tab, Gene Symbol, protein family information, Product, length, start/stop, etc. This view also allows access to sequences, enables building of multiple sequence alignments, map IDs, etc. o	Add Proteins to Group: button will save selected items to new, or existing, groups within the Workspace. o	Cancel: Closes the pop-up window.
+* The following options may be accessed from a pop-up widow by clicking on any individual colored cell, any EC label, or any Genome label within the Heatmap.
+The same information can be collected for a whole region of interest within the Heatmap by clicking and dragging to select a group of cells.
+   * Download Heatmap Data: Shows the count of representative features from each genome assigned to each EC Number in either a text or excel file.
+Note: Clicking this button from an EC label will produce a file with the count for each genome assigned to that EC number, while clicking on this button from a Genome label will produce a file with the count for that particular genome in every EC number associated for this selected pathway.
+   * Download Proteins: Downloads the set of PATRIC features associated with the chosen proteins.
+Download available as csv, txt, or Excel file.
+   * Show Proteins: Open a feature list table in PATRIC containing the features associated with the chosen proteins.
+This view contains the same information as any feature list in PATRIC: Genome Name, Genome ID, RefSeq Locus Tab, Gene Symbol, protein family information, Product, length, start/stop, etc. This view also allows access to sequences, enables building of multiple sequence alignments, map IDs, etc.
+   * Add Proteins to Group: button will save selected items to new, or existing, groups within the Workspace.
+   * Cancel: Closes the pop-up window.